MPWD has moved from Level 2 to Level 1 of the Water Shortage Contingency Plan

 Outdoor Landscape Submittal Instructions

 The Mid-Peninsula Water District is dedicated to tailoring our communications to customer needs.
-Now, you can register for MPWD’s New Customer Connect program to receive flash news alerts via text or email, e-newsletters, and participate in surveys.
-Subscribe today and receive an opportunity for a free MPWD bonus gift!Sign Up Now!
+You can register for MPWD’s Customer Connect program to receive News Flash alerts via text or email, e-newsletters, and participate in surveys.
+Subscribe today and get connected!Sign Up Now!

-The MPWD Board of Directors regularly meet the 4th Thursday of each month at 6:30pm at 3 Dairy Lane in Belmont.
+The MPWD Board of Directors regularly meet the 4th Thursday of each month at 6:30 pm at 1075 Old County Road, Suite A, Belmont, CA 94002.

 The Mid-Peninsula Water District (MPWD), formerly Belmont County Water District, was formed in 1929 from the physical plant of seven independent systems, including the Spring Valley Water Company, which were united and began functioning as a public utility in 1930.